 How to Use Direct Object Pronouns in Spanish (with examples)

 Hola and welcome to a new grammar lesson.
 This time, we will discuss the rules to use direct object pronouns in Spanish, a special type of pronouns used to refer to things and people.
 They are essential in daily conversations, as they help to simplify speech and let the other person know who or what we are talking about.
-With that said, let’s start…
+Let’s start…

 What are direct object pronouns in Spanish?